roperi/Reddit2Tube/README.md

        - Select 'External' if your app is going to be used by many users (requires app verification)
        - Select 'Internal' if your app is going to be used only by you (no app verification).
-Note that you won't be able to select `Internal` if you created the Google Cloud project with your Google Personal account (you need a Google Workspace or Google Cloud identity account in order to select this option).
+Note that you won't be able to select `Internal` if you created the Google Cloud project with your Google Personal account (you need a Google Workspace or [Google's Cloud Identity Free](https://workspace.google.com/gcpidentity/signup?sku=identitybasic) account in order to select this option).
    - Add scope: `https://www.googleapis.com/auth/youtube.upload`

 __YouTube API v3 OAuth client credentials__